lofar-astron/factor/doc/source/facetimagefinal.rst

 	Full-resolution datasets (with all facet sources) with dir-dependent solutions applied.

 Output
     Image of the entire facet.
-An example image is shown in the `Facet example image`_.
+An example image is shown in Figure :num:`facet-example-image`.

     .. note::

         The image should fully enclose the facet boundaries.
 Areas outside of the facet are not cleaned (and have all sources subtracted).

-    .. _`Facet example image`:
+    .. _facet-example-image:

     .. figure:: facet_image.png
        :scale: 80 %